YonicDev/mpdr/README.md

 * **White** (Ice Beam only)
 * **Red** (Plasma Beam only)

-> **NOTE 1:** Although Metroid Prime NTSC 0-02 version is also supported, it has not been properly tested.

-> **NOTE 2:** Doors from Pirate Frigate and Impact Crater will not be randomized.
+> **NOTE:** Doors from Pirate Frigate and Impact Crater will not be randomized.
 Currently, vertical doors (placed on the ground or the ceiling) can't be randomized either.

 The amount of doors of any given color can be adjusted with **door weights**.
 These adjust the chance of any door to be that particular color, and are given in percentages, grouped by areas (Tallon Overworld, Chozo Ruins, Magmoor Caverns, Phendrana Drifts and Phazon Mines).